LOCAL SEO GUIDE

 Placing that same NAP data on every page of your website in also important.
 Your phone number should be in the header so it’s easily seen and made to click to call.
 The address can be in the footer with the business name and phone repeated.

-Adding structured data code [a.k.a. schema code ] on your website is important too.
+Adding structured data code [a.k.a. schema markup] on your website is important too.
 This code tells the search engines who you are in the language they want it in.
 It identifies your site as a local business, business name, address and phone number (NAP), your business categories, and more.
 This code provides a big boost to ranking power.
 See Google and LocalSchema.org for more info.

 Online reviews have a direct influence on local search engine rankings, leads, sales, and your business’s brand and reputation.